tototoshi/sbtscalariform/README.md

     lazy val someProject = Project(
       id = "some-project",
       base = file("."),
-      settings = Defaults.defaultSettings ++ ScalariformPlugin.settings
+      settings = Defaults.defaultSettings ++ ScalariformPlugin.scalariformSettings)
-    )

-Using `ScalariformPlugin.settings` will automatically format sources when `compile` or `test:compile` are run.
+Using `ScalariformPlugin.scalariformSettings` will automatically format sources when `compile` or `test:compile` are run.

-If you don't want this automatic formatting, use `ScalariformPlugin.defaultSettings` and execute `format` or `test:format` explicitly.
+If you don't want this automatic formatting, use `ScalariformPlugin.baseScalariformSettings` like below and execute `format` or `test:format` explicitly:

+    import com.typesafe.sbtscalariform.ScalariformPlugin._

+    seq((inConfig(Compile)(baseScalariformSettings) ++ inConfig(Test)(baseScalariformSettings)): _*)

 Configure scalariform
 ---------------------

 Configure scalariform using the `formatPreferences` setting and a scalariform `FormattingPreferences` object.
 For example:

-    lazy val formatSettings = ScalariformPlugin.settings ++ Seq(
+    lazy val formatSettings = ScalariformPlugin.scalariformSettings ++ Seq(
       formatPreferences in Compile := formattingPreferences,
-      formatPreferences in Test    := formattingPreferences
+      formatPreferences in Test    := formattingPreferences)
-    )

     def formattingPreferences = {
       import scalariform.formatter.preferences._